Supporting Your Student

 Resumes, Cover Letters & Interviewing

-Career Development Guide: If you'd like to assist your student with their resume or even just update your own, you'll find great information and examples on all aspects of the job search in CSC's annually updated Career Development Guide.
+Career Guide: If you'd like to assist your student with their resume or even just update your own, you'll find great information and examples on all aspects of the job search in the Career Center's annually updated Career Guide.

-Online Workshops: CSC's online workshops provide another resource for brushing up on these all important career skill areas.
+Online Workshops: Career Center's online workshops provide another resource for brushing up on these all important career skill areas.